wjzijderveld/phpsummercamp-workshop/WORKSHOP.md

 - A short history lesson
 - Why PHPCR

-## Part 1: Using phpcr-shell to create content
+## Part 1: Creating a simple PHPCR based website

+### Introduction

 - Short introduction about the box + installing jackrabbit and phpcr-shell
+- Start jackrabbit
+- Launch PHPCR-Shell
 - Short introduction of phpcr-shell
     - node:list
     - node:create
     - node:property:set
     - file:import
     - workspace:create + list
-    - session:save
+    - session:save !!
+- Setting up the session, basics like getRootNode, hasNode, hasProperty, isNodeType

-### Part 1
+### Goals

-- Start jackrabbit
-- Install and launch PHPCR-Shell

 - Create some pages for a simple company website
-    - Homepage
+- /cms
+    + /homepage
-    - About
+        - title: ?
-    - Press
+        - content; ?
+    + /about
-        - Media
+        - title: ?
-            - envil.gif
+        - content: ?
+    + /press
-            - explosive-tennisballs.jpg
+        - title: ?
-    - policy.pdf
+        - content: ?
+        + /media
+            + /envil.gif
+            + /explosive-tennisballs.jpg
+    + /policy.pdf
+- Composer install in /cms
-- Bootstrap a single file application
+- Bootstrap a index.php application in /cms/web directory
 - Setup the PHPCR session to Jackrabbit
-- Display some of the content in your webbrowser.
-Can be hardcoded for now.
+- Display some of the content in your webbrowser based on the `REQUEST_URI`, skip nt:file for now.

-### Part 2
+## Part 2

-- Create a simple controller that maps the REQUEST_URI to the path of the node
+### Introduction

+- Introduction to NodeTypes, nt:unstructured, nt:file etc
+- Adding a custom namespace + nodeType (nt:simple_page)
+- Some tips on serving images
-    - Start extracting to separate classes
+    - separate 'route' (/resource.php)

-- Make sure you have a way to serve the images and pdf
+    - Just render them as base64 encoded data, because YOLO

+### Goal

+Show an image 'gallery' on the media page with the 2 imported images.

  - Add a simple menu
+     - Choose a approach: properties to include/exclude, or a separate tree for menuitems

-### Part 3
+## Part 3

+### Introduction

+ - jcr:uuid
-- Create a custom nodeType
+ - Using referencing to create custom routes

-- Use that nodeType to render blocks on a page
+### Goal

+Create a menu on your site.
+You can choose your own solution.

+## Part 4

+### Introduction

+### Goal

+Add versioning to your app, add a dropdown to your site where you can select the history.

-### Part 4 - when time allows us
+## Part 5 - Bonus

+### Goal

+Add multilanguage support

  - Add basic multilanguage support to your content
      - Can be based on properties or childnodes
      - Can be dependent on URL prefix